 The word “days” here probably refers to the weekly Sabbaths in the Old Testament.
 The Sabbath was one day of rest out of seven.
 The Christian rests seven days out of seven.
 Our Sabbath is in Christ (Matthew 11:28; Hebrews 3,4).

 “Months” is new moon observance, the monthly feast.

 Passover, Pentecost, and Tabernacles were occasional celebrations, each with a span of seven days.

 The Jews observed sabbatical and jubilee years (Corinthians 2:16).
 God designed all religious days on the Jewish calendar to picture the person and work of Christ.
 These days were a shadow of reality.
 They were not the reality but only pointed to reality.
 Christ was the reality.
 Passover was a picture of the death of Christ on the cross.
 The eating of the lamb was a picture of personal trust in Christ.

 We confound law and grace when we attempt to gain God’s approbation by what we do.

 We cannot parcel out the Old Testament.
-If we keep the Sabbath then we must keep Passover, Pentecost and Tabernacles.
-If we do this then we violate the fact that Christ fulfilled these feasts.
+If we keep the Sabbath, then we must keep Passover, Pentecost, and Tabernacles.
+If we do this, then we violate the fact that Christ fulfilled these feasts.
 Christ fulfilled all feasts fully.
 He is our Passover (1 Corinthians 5:7,8).
-The law was good at diagnosing sin but it could not produce a cure.
+The law was good at diagnosing sin, but it could not produce a cure.
 Jesus was the cure for sin.
-All of this came to the end in Christ.
+All of this came to an end in Christ.